“Doga is the sacred union between dog and owner.”

 The Breathe is the Key

 Similar to young children, dogs ‘copy’ the owners breathing habits.
-Restless, irregular breathing pattern can influence the dog’s behaviour as well as sound and touch.
+A restless, irregular breathing pattern can influence the dog’s behaviour as well as sound and touch.
 Mahny came to realise by using ‘yogic’ breathing and physical contact (massage) the dog’s heart rate would slow down automatically, improving the exchange of oxygen and carbon dioxide to the flow of the blood.

 The dog’s parasympathetic nervous system would usually kick in after the first 20 minutes of a yoga session.
 Similar to a human yoga class some dogs may fall asleep on the yoga mat, some may enjoy a quiet space far out of reach from the group while other dogs may happily join in the fun.